 Setting realistic expectations requires you to talk about the limitations of passkeys and what factors play a role that are outside of your control.

-4. Nothing is bulletproof: While passwords are the easiest and cheapest way for account-takeover, they are not the only cybersecurity thread you're going to face.
+- Nothing is bulletproof: While passwords are the easiest and cheapest way for account-takeover, they are not the only cybersecurity thread you're going to face, and even the most secure VPN or antivirus won't be able to help.
 If your services are attractive enough for bad actors, they will look for other ways to compromise your employees and customers.
 Don’t fire your Security team.

 Conclusion